 Exploring key issues of bilateral concern and fostering more consequential relations between Brazilians and U.S. institutions in the public and private sectors, as well as in academia and between citizens.

-Director, Brazil Institute
+Distinguished Fellow, Brazil Institute

 Read more from Paulo

 You cannot have a serious discussion about climate change, sustainability, food security if Brazil is not at the table.
 But the Brazil that has to be at the table is a credible Brazil that is managing itself and its economy in a proper way.

 Amy Erica Smith

 More from the Brazil Institute

 Since 2011, the Brazil Institute has organized and hosted Brazilian Congressional Study Missions on Innovation, in partnership with Brazil’s Pharmaceutical Research and Manufacturers Association (Interfarma).
 Through seminars with experts in academia, government, and industry, the missions aim to facilitate interaction between members of the Brazilian Congress and the leading innovative minds in science and technology with the goal of promoting a better understanding of policies and best practices that foster innovation.

 Starting in October 2011, the Brazil Institute established a partnership with the São Paulo Research Foundation (FAPESP) to promote and highlight the expanded cooperation on science and innovation between the United States and Brazil.
 A three day symposium was held at the Wilson Center as part of FAPESP Week, in celebration of the Foundation’s 50th anniversary.
 As a result of the success of the first symposium at the Wilson Center in 2011, FAPESP and the Brazil Institute have co-sponsored FAPESP Week ever since.

 Cities in Play (Cidade em Jogo)